Five Things My Daughter Has Taught Me About Fatherhood

 Daughter: “Hey dad, remember my first ride on a roller coaster?”
 (Starts walking toward the car.)

 Old dad: “Yeah, heh heh.
-You didn’t know which way was up afterward.”
+You didn’t know which way was up.”
 (Following her to the car.)

 3: How to Dampen Electronic Speakers on Plastic Toys

-Here’s a practical tip that every father should know: a bit of sticky tape will significantly dampen the loud, tinny, electronic speakers found on many plastic toys.
-You can cover the speaker holes partially or entirely to control the volume.
-If that fails, your local thrift store will gladly take the toy off your hands in order to preserve your sanity.
-Everybody is happier when daddy isn’t feeling demented because his ears are bleeding.
+Here’s a practical tip that every father should know: a bit of electrician’s tape will dampen the loud, tinny, electronic speakers found on many plastic toys.
+You can cover the speaker holes partially or entirely to manage the volume.
+Everyone is happier when mom and dad aren’t feeling demented because their ears are bleeding.

 4: Have a Plan, and Be a United Front